sgoran/polymer-spa/README.md

 ## Using and packing

-If you want to use this example, download and run bower install.
+If you want to use this example, download and run **bower install**.
 I am using vulcanize to pack all imports from dev.html to index.html, so you can use dev.html on your local environment.

-You can also install vulcanize and run vulcanize dev.html > index.html to pack all imports to index.html
+You can also install vulcanize and run **vulcanize dev.html > index.html** to pack all imports to index.html